c3d/xl/doc/HANDBOOK_2-evaluation.md

    evaluation is required in such cases order to check if the argument type is of the expected type after evaluation.
-Evaluation is *not* required if the argument and the declared type for the formal parameter match. as in the following example:
+Evaluation is *not* required if the argument and the declared type for the formal parameter match, as in the following example:
    ```xl
    write X:infix   is  write X.left, " ", Xlname, " ", X.right
    write A+3